39zde/factor/README.md

 ## Status
 The most important step is already done, which is the Table Component in in `./src/renderer/src/comps/Table`.
 The approach of using IndexedDB is surprisingly performant, better than expected.
 So why go with IndexedDB?
 Well it is already built into the browser, meaning no added dependencies.
+It's also quite performant, even with
-Even though IndexedDB is a NOSQL-type Database[1], the awkward async callbacks without using `await` and building references into an object store (oStore)is quite performant.
+ - IndexedDB is a NOSQL-type Database[1], but using referencing to different object stores[2] (oStores)
+ - the awkward async callbacks without using `await`
+ - no significant performance tricks applied

-I have not run any benchmarks yet, but scrolling a in a Table with:
+I have not run any benchmarks yet, but scrolling in a Table with:
  - entries: 4000+ entries
  - scope: 27
  - scrolling speed: 27 per scroll
  - column-count: 12 columns
  - column with of 250px
  - 5 dereferencing operations per row

-can be done easily.
-Even in dev mode and on old hardware, thanks to using WebWorkers [2].
-Certainly more performant, than using Dexie.js, the library used before migrating to the custom solution.
+ - in dev mode
+ - on old hardware

+works without problems.
+WebWorkers[3] do most of the heavy lifting.
+Certainly more performant, than using `useLiveQuery` from Dexie.js[4].
 That being said there is much more performance to be gained at various places.
-So far it looks very promising
+Looking at what already is accomplished, this approach looks very promising.

 For now the uploading of data can only be done in csv with semi-colon (;) separated fields with customers as the only upload option.
 There are still a bunch of things to do (see `roadmap.md`), before adding new tables.